alpico/github-notion-bridge/README.md

 tools going as far as to offer templates, so their tool works.
-The only assumption we make for your issue board is that it has a property which defines the columns, and one a relation to repo specific projects. the rest can be configured but also offers sane defaults.
+The only assumption we make for your issue board is that it has a property which defines the columns, and one a relation to repository specific projects. the rest can be configured but also offers sane defaults.

 ## Setup